IBM Cloud Docs

 • You can restore a data volume to create a stand-alone volume, which you can attach to an instance later.

-Restoring a volume from a backup snapshot in the UI creates a fully provisioned boot or data volume.
+Restoring a volume from a backup snapshot in the console creates a fully provisioned boot or data volume.
 You can restore a volume from the list of Block Storage snapshots and from the snapshot details page.

 You can restore a volume from a backup snapshot in the following ways.